FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 ```

 This examples also highlights the files containing _entry point_ information between parentheses.
-They are explained in greater detail in section [[Extra: Managing Entry Points]].
+They are explained in greater detail in section [Extra: Managing Entry Points](parser_plugins.md#extra-managing-entry-points).
 For now, it suffices to understand them as the official mechanism for `pip` installing modules.
 The dependence runs bottom up, i.e. the `module setup file` refers to `entry point` that refers to `target functionality`.